Kaihangarau Pūrere Whakamātao

 Refrigeration/air-conditioning technicians install, service and maintain refrigeration and air-conditioning systems.

-Pay for refrigeration/air-conditioning technicians varies depending on their experience and level of responsibility.
+Pay for refrigeration/air-conditioning technicians depends on skills, experience and where they work.

 (This information is a guide only.
 Find out more about the sources of our pay information)